cakephp/docs/en/development/sessions.rst

 The difference between ``Session.timeout`` and the ``session.cookie_lifetime`` value is that the latter relies on the client telling the truth about the cookie.
-If you require stricter timeout checking, without relying on what the client reports as inactivity time, you can use ``Session.timeout``.
+If you require stricter timeout checking, without relying on what the client reports, you should use ``Session.timeout``.

-Please note that ``Session.timeout`` corresponds to the total time of inactivity of a user (i.e. the time without visiting any page where the session is used), and does not limit the total amount of minutes a user can stay on the site.
+Please note that ``Session.timeout`` corresponds to the total time of inactivity for a user (i.e. the time without visiting any page where the session is used), and does not limit the total amount of minutes a user can stay on the site.